It was May, 2004, during a glitzy dinner celebrating that year’s James Beard Awards at a mid-Manhattan hotel.

 1 cinnamon stick

 In shallow bowl, cover with prunes with hot water about 30 minutes to 1 hour.
 Transfer mixture to saucepan; add sugar, lemon and cinnamon stick.
-Bring to a simmer; cook about 30 minutes.
-Mash or blend in food processor until small chunks remain.
-Reserve a little more than 1 cup; save the rest of another, add to granola and yogurt for a breakfast dish or mix with a little brandy and fold into vanilla ice cream.
+Bring to a boil; reduce the heat to low and simmer about 30 minutes or until prunes are soft and mixture is thickened.
+Discard lemon slices and cinnamon stick.
+Mash with potato masher or blend in food processor until small pieces of prune remain.
+Reserve a little more than 1 cup pureed prune mixture; cool.
+(Save the remaining prune mixture for another use – add to granola and yogurt for a breakfast dish or mix with a little brandy and fold into vanilla ice cream.)

 ⅛ tsp salt